Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-c.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Write down the number of children who said Rugby was their favourite, giving your answer in its lowest form.
+Write down the fraction of the children who said Rugby was their favourite, giving your answer in its lowest form.

 </div>
 <div class='workings'>